yan-xinyi/AKE/README.md

 Our work includes the followig aspects:

   1. <b>We applied different types of cognitive signals generated during human reading to AKE from Microblogs for the first time.</b>
-  Specifically, we combine EEG signals and Eye-tracking signals jointly to AKE based on the open-source cognitive language processing corpus ZUCO.
+  Specifically, we combine EEG signals and Eye-tracking signals jointly to AKE based on the open-source cognitive language processing corpus Zuco.
   2. We compared the effects of <b>different frequency bands of EEG signals</b>  on the performance of the AKE.
   3. Furthermore, we evaluated AKE by <b>combining the most effective EEG signals and eye-tracking signals from single-source cognitive signal tests</b> .
   4. Analyzing the unsatisfactory results of the previous experiments, we <b>improved the AKE model based on Pretrained Language Models (PLMs)</b> : First, we incorporate Glove embeddings into the input layer of the SATT-BiLSTM+CRF model, which exhibited the best AKE test performance.
 Second, we propose an improved AKE based on BERT.
 Lastly, we implemented an improved AKE based on the T5 (including T5-Base and T5-Large).